What are the new France travel restrictions and when do they start?

 What if I am already in France?

 Stay there until you were due to return, and be thankful that your trip is unaffected.
+The general ban imposed by France on travel to the UK does not apply to British people returning home.

 I am travelling out on Friday 17 December.
 Will I be allowed in?